syncfusion-content/winui-docs/winui/Cartesian-Charts/Legend.md

 ![Legend icon in WinUI Cartesian Chart](Legend_images/WinUI_cartesian_chart_legend_customize.png)

-### Custom Legend Icon
+### Custom legend icon

-We can add custom icon for the legend using [LegendIconTemplate]() property in ChartSeries as in below example.
+Cartesian chart provides support to add custom icon for the legend using [LegendIconTemplate]() property of series as in below example.

 {% tabs %}